ross-alexander/src/dynasm/dynasm-riscv.md

 This contains the register names, assembly forms and pseudo instruction details.

-# RV64I opcodes
+## RV64I opcodes

+The RV64I ISA contains the base RV32I instruction set with 15 additional instructions.
+The majority of RISCV implementations that support Linux are based on the RV64IMAFD.

 The RV64I ISA only uses word aligned 32-bit instructions, stored little endian in memory.
 This means the first byte read are the lower 8 bits [7:0].
 This contains the opcode prefix [1:0].
 For RV64I this is always 0x3.
 The next five bits [6:2] contain the instruction format.
 Depending on the format additional bits may be required for the final instruction.
+All the unprivileged instructions in RV64IMAFD are use the base [6:0] opcodes.

 The encoding used ARM64 for special dynasm instructions does not fit well with the RV64I encoding.
-Instead the custom-0 opcode is used.
-This is the opcode 0x0b.
-The dynasm instructions are thus (ins >> 7).
+Instead the custom-0 opcode [0x0b] is used.
+Given the relatively small number od dynasm instructions 5 bits have been assigned to them, given dynasm special instructions are (ins >> 7) && 0x1f.
-Given the relatively small number od dynasm instructions it would not be unreasonable to assign 5 bits to them, leaving 20 bits of space available for additional fields.
+This leaves 20 bits of space available for additional fields.

-# Trivial example
+# Examples

+## JIT1

 Based on the example in jitdemo jit1.c, which involves loading the return value register with an immediate value, then returning from the caller.

 Due to all instructions being 32-bits long it not possible to load a full immediate into a register.
-With the RV32I and RV64I immediates are signed 12-bit values.
+With the RV64I arithmetric immediates are signed 12-bit values.
 To load a 32-bit value the LUI [Load Upper Immediate] instruction takes a 20-bit value and loads it into the [31:12] bits of the target register, and clears the lower bits.
 The RV64I LUI sign extends the 32-bit result to 64-bits.

-RV32I/RV64I doesn't have a load immediate instruction, instead it relies on ADDI and register zero (x0).
+RV64I doesn't have a load immediate instruction, instead it relies on ADDI and register zero (x0).
 All 12-bit immediate values are sign extended before being added.
 Below is an example of loading the return value register (a0) with the immedate value 6, then returning.
 Note that ret is a pseudo-instruction for jalr x0, 0(x1).

+Because the immediate in the addi instruction is sign extended before the additional if it is "negative" then the upper immediate value needs +4096 added to it.
+In RV64I assembly the pseudo-instruction LI takes care of this.

+## JIT2

-    addi a0, zero, #7
+    addi a0, zero, #num
     ret

 The resulting action list is

-    static const unsigned int actions[3] = {
+    static const unsigned int actions[4] = {
-	0x00700513,
+    0x00000513,
+    0x0000050b,
     0x00008067,
     0x0000000b
     };

 The final code is below.
 The LI instruction is Load Immediate, which is a pseudo instruction.
 Because RV has two varients it is necessary